|

 advanced and will provide cutting-edge training opportunities

-Im announcing this as a Christmas
+for our crew Im announcing this as a Christmas

 present of sorts to the people of New Mexico.
 This